maniartech/conductor/wip/ROADMAP.md

 - **Conditional:** Execute different orchestrations based on runtime conditions

 **Advanced Orchestrations:**
+- **Fallback:** Tries a chain of orchestrations in order until one succeeds.
 - **Parallel:** Data parallelism - execute same orchestration on multiple data items
 - **Loop:** Execute orchestration repeatedly with different conditions (While, For)
 - **Race:** Execute multiple orchestrations, return first successful result
 - **Timeout:** Execute orchestration with automatic timeout and fallback
 - **Retry:** Execute orchestration with configurable retry policies
 - **Switch:** Multi-way branching based on value matching (like switch statement)

+**Defining Criticality: Optional Tasks**
+A task can be marked with `.Optional()`.
+If an optional task fails, its error is logged but not propagated.
+This allows a parent orchestrator (like `Sequential` or `Concurrent`) to continue execution, preventing failures in non-essential tasks from halting critical workflows.

 **Enhanced Conditional with Control Flow Actions:**
 ```go